Java Full Stack Developer Roadmap 2025

 Unit Testing with JUnit

-Unit testing makes sure that individual components of your application function as expected.
-You’ll learn how to write tests using JUnit to check small units of code for correctness.
-For example, you test simple functions like adding two numbers.
+Unit testing ensures individual components of your application function as expected.
+You'll learn to write tests using JUnit to check small units of code for correctness.
+For example, testing simple functions like adding two numbers.

 Integration Testing